 Only a small percentage of these young people risking life and limb even have a chance of making a professional career out of it.

-According to the NCAA’s own breakdown, only 1.6% of football players go on to be drafted into major professional leagues.
-And for basketball players, it’s even lower, with just 1.2% of men and 0.9% of women going pro.
+According to the NCAA’s own breakdown, only 1.6 percent of football players go on to be drafted into major professional leagues.
+And for basketball players, it’s even lower, with just 1.2 percent of men and 0.9 percent of women going pro.

 So what good is this system?
 The NCAA and its defenders say it provides kids with an education, and that’s what the whole system is about: they’re students first, athletes second.
-They trot out stats that more than 80% of student-athletes end up getting a degree.
+They trot out stats that more than 80 percent of student-athletes end up getting a degree.

 But with athletes working full work weeks to train never mind actually competing do their schools really care about their education?
 It’s no wonder that story after story comes out about cheating scandals related to players trying to stay academically eligible.

 Heck, the NCAA even acknowledges it doesn’t have a responsibility to ensure education quality.

 In short, the NCAA runs a system where athletes destroy their bodies, often don’t get a quality education, and struggle to make ends meet, with little chance of going pro all while the coaches and the NCAA executives make money hand over fist off their labor.

 It’s a completely exploitative system, where these kids can’t even start a side business or win a car in a promotional contest without being punished.

 So yes, college athletes should absolutely be paid.
 The California bill is a starting point, and an important one at that.
 Let’s expand it and allow every student athlete to get paid, in every state and at every college.